 - 80ml Fish sauce

-The method is very straight forward but you need to keep an eye on it for a while to make sure it doesn’t burn so plan to be in the kitchen for a couple of hours.
+The method for this hot chilli sauce is very straight forward but you need to keep an eye on it for a while to make sure it doesn’t burn so plan to be in the kitchen for a couple of hours.

 - Roughly chop the chillies, fry until soft and leave to drain on kitchen paper.
 The original recipe says to deep fry but I tend to half the recipe and then fry in a frying pan with about 1/2” of oil so it doesn’t waste so much oil.